 Although clothed and with shoes, we recreate a footrace at the original stadium at Nemea.
 Professor Taber did retain from ancient times, however, the threat that cheaters would be beaten.
 Click here to see photos from previous tours.

-These suggestions have been developed from advice gleaned from travelers experienced in visiting Greece.
+These suggestions have been developed from advice gleaned from travelers experienced in visiting Greece at this time of year.

 It is wise to pack less than you think you will need.
 It is very likely that you will want to buy some items of clothing in Greece and you need room in your luggage for new purchases.
 (Purchases may be mailed back home, but this involves an expense, a delay, and a risk.)
-A tip from our host in Ancient Corinth is to pack two suitcases, carry them around the block five times near your home, take out half of the contents, and bring the remaining contents on the trip.
-Or you can consult this video: http://www.youtube.com/watch?v=L5UlxHsgD58
+Good packers aren't born.
+They're made.
+You too can study videos like this: http://www.youtube.com/watch?v=L5UlxHsgD58

-A good suggestion is to take a backpack as your carry-on (in addition to one suitcase, to be checked-meaning "not carried on").
-You should travel with your passport on your person (not in your backpack or even purse).
+You should travel with your passport on your person (not in your backpack, or even in your purse).
 Many travelers like to purchase some sort of money belt for keeping important items out of sight and out of reach.
-Also in your carry-on you should pack your camera, one change of clothes and any essential toiletries, in case checked luggage gets separated from you and takes a day to catch up to you.
-(This happened to our group in 2000; to prove it, I still have the very Greek shirt that I had to buy.
+See this about pickpockets abroad: http://wikitravel.org/en/Pickpockets.
+Also in your carry-on you should pack your camera or other semi-valuables, one change of clothes and any essential toiletries, in case checked luggage gets separated from us and takes a day or two to catch up to us.
+(This happened to our group in 2000; to prove it, I still have the very Greek shirt that I had to buy.)

 Do not bring anything that you would be crushed to lose; jewelry, nice watches, and the like often do not accompany a relaxing traveling experience.
 Also, although you MUST bring your college ID (for it may allow us to get you into certain sites at discounts) and a credit card/bank card/check card or two (for use in charging or at an ATM), leave at home all other materials in your wallet that would be only frustrating to have stolen.
-You will not need gasoline credit cards, library cards, or the like.
+You will not need gasoline credit cards, library cards, or even your driver's license (unless you're driving home from the airport).
+No authority would be interested in a driver's license; it's your passport that does the work abroad.
 To minimize what you take is to minimize what you risk losing.
 (An entirely Stoic notion, by the way.
 More on that in Athens.)

 It will be hot and dry in Greece this time of year, with temperatures sometimes reaching in excess of 100°F degrees.
 Rarely will the daytime highs be below 90°F, and rarer still is summer rain.
 (The predominant summer weather pattern for southern Europe is a southerly wind, which means that the air is coming from the Sahara.)
 It is a good idea to select clothing that will be loose and comfortable.
 You will have to do your own laundry by hand in the hotel sinks, and clothing will dry quickly in the hot summer air.
 This is easier than it sounds, especially if you choose your clothes with this in mind.
 (Denim, for example, takes longer to dry.)

 You should be aware that there are some cultural differences in understanding what constitutes "comfortable and casual."
 Many Americans do not think twice about putting on ill-fitting sweats and a rumpled T-shirt as they head out to, say, the discount store.
 We will rarely see such dress in Greece, even on a hot day.
-Keep this in mind: "comfortable and casual" is not synonymous with "sloppy and slapdash."
+Keep this in mind: "comfortable and casual" in other parts of the world is not synonymous with "sloppy and slapdash."

 Suggestions of what to bring: generally, three to four sets of daily clothes, one set of nicer clothes.
 You should select clothes that can be washed and dried in a bathroom sink, without undue wrinkling.
 If in doubt about something, try washing it this way at home prior to departure.
 Do not count on having access to an iron there, although if people wish, resources can be pooled and an iron purchased.
 Ditto for items like a hair dryer, although the dry heat lessens the need for such things.